marinakosova/core-js-notes/README.md

 ### Hoisting of *let*

 Just like *var*, *let* declarations are hoisted to the top.
 Unlike *var* which is initialized as undefined, the *let* keyword is not initialized.
 So if you try to use a *let* variable before declaration, you'll get a *Reference Error*.

+### Const

+Variables declared with the *const* maintain constant values. *const* declarations share some similarities with *let* declarations.

+Like *let* declarations, *const* declarations can only be accessed within the block they were declared.

+*const* cannot be updated or re-declared.
+This means that the value of a variable declared with *const* remains the same within its scope.
+It cannot be updated or re-declared.

+This behavior is somehow different when it comes to objects declared with *const*.
+While a *const* object cannot be updated, the properties of this objects can be updated.

+### Hoisting of *const*

+Just like *let*, *const* declarations are hoisted to the top but are not initialized.